RDAORG/RDAIngest.jl/docs/src/RDA Outlines.md

 # Reference Death Archive (RDA)
 RDA project for users of Verbal Autopsy HDSS dataset.
 RDA is data archive system to automate the Verbal Autopsy data

+Built in Julia codes, wich can be broadly used for VA uses.

+This documentation is to describe the key sturctures of the data archive and key relationships.
+More detailed information for each modeule is described in.

+1. `RDA Ingest.jl`
+2. `RDA Clean.jl`
+3. `RDA Convert.jl`

 ## Multiple sources Death registered data